 It requires you to acknowledge that while you feel your life is out of balance when you feel stress, you also feel stress because your life is out of balance.
 Stress and a lack of balance, then, collectively degenerate into a vicious spiral that detaches you from your authentic self.

 Anthony Silard is the president of The Global Leadership Institute and the author of the Simon & Schuster book The Connection: Link Your Passion, Purpose, and Actions to Make a Difference in the World.
-To receive Smile, It's Monday each week in your inbox and a free copy of Anthony's new audio CD, "The Surprising Source of Your Passion", enter your email here (1-step only).
+To receive Smile, It's Monday every other week in your inbox and a free copy of Anthony's new audio CD, "The Surprising Source of Your Passion", enter your email here (1-step only).